UniREditBench: A Unified Reasoning-based Image Editing Benchmark: UniREditBench

 \subsection{Dual-Reference Evaluation}

 Evaluating reasoning-based image editing is intrinsically challenging due to the need for the evaluator to accurately understand the implicit reasoning intentions within the instruction.
 To achieve reliable and comprehensive assessments, we introduce a VLM-based multi-dimensional scoring schema, leveraging both textual and visual evaluation references.
-Specifically, for each sample, this pipeline evaluates three core dimensions: \begin{itemize} \item \textbf{Instruction Following} measures how accurately the generated image reflects the input instruction, focusing on whether explicit effect of the edit is properly manifested.
+Specifically, for each sample, this pipeline evaluates three core dimensions:

+\textbf{Instruction Following} measures how accurately the generated image reflects the input instruction, focusing on whether the explicit effect of the edit is properly manifested.
 Here, the VLM compares the output image $G$ against both the textual reference of edited effect $R_t$ and the corresponding reference GT image $R_i$ to verify compliance: